While Equifax Victims Sue, Congress Limits Financial Class Actions - Slashdot

 You still have time to buy sub-$1 crypto-currencies, just in case they take off.
 There's still a lot of sub-one-cent cryptos, doesn't take much for them to fluctuate.

-Ridiculous Stretch (Score:1)
+Ridiculous Stretch (Score:4, Insightful)

 Trying to tie forced arbitration as part of a contract, to lawsuits against Equifax, where no contract exists, is quite ridiculous.
 I doubt many of the 140M people impacted by the Equifax breach have a previously accepted contract with a mandatory arbitration clause, or any clause for that matter.